Our Vision and our Mission

 Our Advisory Board

 Our advisory board advises and supports our team in the strategic direction of our association.
-In doing so, we take to heart the Duke’s motto: We can do more than we think!
+In doing so, we take the motto of the Duke Award to heart: We can do more than we think!

-We thank our advisory board members for their great commitment.
+We thank our advisory board members from the bottom of our hearts for their great commitment.

 International Network

-Our association belongs to the international network The Duke of Edinburgh’s International Award Foundation, which supports and accompanies national Award Operators in over 130 countries.
+Our association belongs to the international network The Duke of Edinburgh’s International Award Foundation, which supports and accompanies national program providers in over 130 countries.

-The Duke of Edinburgh first pursued the idea of a national programme to promote the development of young people in concrete terms in the autumn of 1954 at the request of his former headmaster Kurt Hahn.
+The Duke of Edinburgh first concretely pursued the idea of a national program to promote the development of young people in the autumn of 1954, at the request of his former headmaster Kurt Hahn.

-The programme was founded in the UK in 1956 by Prince Philip, whose title, “Duke of Edinburgh”, it still bears in its name.
+The program was founded by Prince Philip in 1956 in Great Britain, whose title “Duke of Edinburgh” it still bears in its name.
 Philip was a pupil at Salem and then at the “second Salem” Gordonstoun, which Hahn ran from 1934 to 1953.

 In the early years, the aim was to make the time between leaving school at about 15 and entering military service at about 18 meaningful and to give young men the opportunity to develop their personalities during this time.

-The Duke continued to evolve over the following decades.
+The Duke Award continued to evolve over the following decades.
 In 1980, the age limit was extended so that any young person between the ages of 14 and 24 could enter.
-At that time, the Award took on its current format with four Award sections: Service, Talents, Fitness and Expeditions, and at the Gold level, additionally the Gold Project.
+At that time, the Award took on its current format with four program parts: Service, Talents, Fitness and Expeditions, and at the Gold level, additionally the Residential.

 The popularity of the Award continues to grow, with over 130 countries and territories now offering the Award under the umbrella of the Duke of Edinburgh’s International Award Foundation.

-In Germany, several organisations that were already working with the programme under the direct supervision of the International Secretariat founded the Trägerverein in 1994/1995.
-This was recognised in 1996 by the Ministry of Culture and Sport of Baden- Württemberg as an independent youth welfare organisation and by the World Programme as the German “Programme Publisher”.
-One of the Award providers in Germany is Schule Schloss Salem, where it all began in 1920.
+In Germany, several organisations that were already working with the program under the direct supervision of the International Secretariat founded the Trägerverein in 1994/1995.
+This was recognised in 1996 by the Ministry of Culture and Sport of Baden-Württemberg as an independent youth welfare organisation and by the World Programme as the German “Programme Publisher”.
+Among the Award operators in Germany is Schule Schloss Salem, where it all began in 1920.
 The German association was led by Klaus Vogel until its 25th anniversary in 2020.